paminov/TeamCloudCMPE202/design/README.md

 * DynamoDB - NoSQL db.
 Gives us flexibility if schema changes occur
 * AWS Cognito - For user authentication
 * AWS S3 - Deployement of UI components
+* AWS CloudWatch - used for debugging of the deployment.
+Lambda functions would create their logs in CloudWatch

 ![Design Diagram](design.png)